2026 NBA Slam Dunk contest picks, odds, field, time: Expert predictions for NBA All-Star Saturday Night

 Hartstein is SportsLine's senior analyst and a founding member of the Early Edge podcast.
 He's excelled in multiple sports, and enters the All-Star break having nailed eight of his past 13 NBA prop picks.
 Anyone following at sportsbooks and on betting apps could have seen strong returns.

-Now, Hartstein has analyzed the 2026 NBA Slam Dunk contest from all angles and is delivering his picks for SportsLine.
-You can head to SportsLine now to see Hartstein's NBA Slam Dunk Contest best bets.
+Now, Hartstein has analyzed the 2026 NBA Slam Dunk contest from all angles and is delivering his NBA betting picks for SportsLine.
+You can head to SportsLine now to see Hartstein's NBA Slam Dunk contest best bets.

 Top 2026 NBA Slam Dunk contest picks, predictions